andandandand/image-dataset-curation/workshop_task.md

 ### Sprint 4: Deployment, Final Analysis, Reflection, and Submission

 #### Week 7:
-- **Day 1-4**: Deploy an image similarity model through Qadrant and a FastAPI endpoint.
+- **Day 1-4**: Deploy an image similarity model through Qdrant and a FastAPI endpoint.
 - **Day 5-7**:  Reflect on what was learned during the project.
 Consider ethical and practical issues.

 #### Week 8: